Oplia512/Battleships/readme.md

 # Battleships 2

 The purpose of this project is to practise DDD (Delete Driven Development).
-You can read more about rules int this [article](https://en.wikipedia.org/wiki/Battleship_(game))
+You can read more about rules in this [article](https://en.wikipedia.org/wiki/Battleship_(game))

 ### Prerequisites